Transfer at Los Angeles Airport

 If you are arriving from another destination within the U.S., you can proceed directly to the connecting gate for both domestic and international flights.

-Do I need to collect my luggage?
+Do I need to pick up my luggage?

 If you are flying from a destination within the U.S. and you have a layover of no more than 8 hours, your bag will be automatically transferred.
 It does not matter whether you continue on an international or domestic flight.